neelAkash2005/neelAkash2005/README.md

 ---

 ### 🧭 About Me
-- 🎓 Final-year **BCA** student collaborating with a team of 5 on a capstone project
+- 🎓 Final-year **BCA** student working on innovative and iteresting projects
 - 🐍 I enjoy **Python** the most — automation, mini-apps, scripts, and data tasks
 - 🌐 Learning **Full‑Stack Web** (HTML/CSS/JS → React) and tinkering with **AI APIs**
 - 🧩 I like solving problems and documenting what I learn